DIANNE CARELSE (Morgan) was one of the top athletes of her generation in 1982.

 At the same event, Carelse’s training buddy Shaheeda Majiet was part of the relay team.
 Majiet was to become a champion and record holder in 1985.

 In 1983, Carelse started her tertiary studies at the University of the Western Cape – this was also the year she ended her athletics career as her studies required her full attention.

-  Carelse graduated with an honours degree in Physical Education and is currently the deputy principal of Silikamva High School in Hout Bay.
+Carelse graduated with an honours degree in Physical Education and is currently the principal of Silikamva High School in Hout Bay.